 In general, propane gas water heaters are more efficient and cost-effective than electric water heaters, as propane gas is a more efficient fuel source than electricity.
 This means that propane gas water heaters may use less fuel and energy to heat the same amount of water, which can save you money on your energy bills.
 However, the exact savings will depend on the specific characteristics of your water heater and your hot water usage, and it is not accurate to say that propane gas water heaters will always cost $18 less per month to operate than electric water heaters.

-Additionally, the cost of propane gas and electricity can vary depending on your location and the current market price.
+Additionally, the cost of both can vary depending on your location and the current market price.
 This means that the relative cost-effectiveness of propane gas and electric water heaters can also vary over time and in different locations.
 The best way to determine the exact cost savings of switching from electric to propane gas for your water heater is to compare the fuel costs and efficiency ratings of the water heaters you are considering, and calculate the estimated cost.

 Propane gas stoves and ovens give instant heat